-Natural health is a popular choice for those that are looking to remedy their mental health issues.
-Few people want to deal with the time and effort of therapy, and fewer still want to use the rapid but side effect rich medicinal treatments that are prescribed extremely fast in today's medicine oriented community.
+Natural health remedies are a popular choice for those that are looking to improve upon their mental health issues without medicine.
+Few people want to deal with the time and effort of therapy, and fewer still want to use the medicinal treatments that are not only prescribed extremely fast in today's medicine-oriented community - they also have a lot of side effects.

 Many believe that vitamins and nutrition are the key to improving anxiety.
-That's because deficiencies in important vitamins appear to cause anxiety symptoms, so it stands to reason that improving our intake of these vitamins should have the opposite effect and decrease the amount of anxiety we experience.
+That's because deficiencies in important vitamins appear to precipitate anxiety symptoms, so it is possible that improving our intake of these vitamins should have the opposite effect and decrease the amount of anxiety we experience.

 There's some good news and bad news.
-The good news is that if you are deficient in any vitamin, such as B-Vitamins, it's likely that adding these nutrients to your diet (in terms of supplements or in food) will decrease your anxiety symptoms.
-The bad news is that B-Vitamins only work for a select group of people, depending on your nutritional intake.
+The good news is that if you are deficient in any vitamin, such as B-Vitamins, it's likely that adding these nutrients to your diet (in terms of supplements or in food) can potentially decrease your anxiety symptoms.
+The bad news is that B-Vitamins only work for a select group of people, depending on their nutritional intake.

 Vitamins Are Not Medicine - But They Can Work

-Natural health enthusiasts have been promoting the idea of vitamins for anxiety in years.
+Natural health enthusiasts have been promoting the idea of vitamins alone as a treatment for anxiety in years.
 Sometimes there is a benefit.
-Magnesium, for anxiety, may help with anxiety, and proper nutrition is crucial for maintianing optimum health, including stress control.
-But vitamins do not work for everyone, and simply adding vitamins to your diet may not have much of an effect.
+There is some early evidence that magnesium supplements may help with anxiety, for example.
+There is also some belief that a proper diet is may be useful for coping with stress.
+But taking vitamin supplements may not work for everyone, and simply adding vitamins to your diet may not have much of an effect.

 The reason that most vitamins have little effect on your anxiety is simple: when your body doesn't need the vitamin, it usually removes them.
+This is true of Vitamin B, Vitamin C, and several minerals.
 Your digestive system is unlikely to keep nutrients it doesn't need.
 Instead, it turns them into waste, and you expel them every time you go to the bathroom.

-In addition, it may be harmful to frequently consume vitamins that you do not need.
-That is why if you are going to add vitamins to your diet, you first need to be selective - talk to your doctor, and try to understand what your dietary needs may be.
-That is the case with B-Vitamins - a common vitamin that is often recommended for those with anxiety.
+That is why some experts believe it may actually be harmful to frequently consume vitamins that you do not need.
+If you are going to add vitamins to your diet, you first need to be selective - talk to your doctor, and try to understand what your dietary needs may be.
+That is the case with B-Vitamins - a common vitamin that is often recommended on several blogs and natural health websites for those with anxiety.

 Exploring B-Vitamins and Anxiolytic Benefits